What is the MT4 Strategy Tester?

 The possibility to optimize your Expert Advisor in a single run is the most impressive about Metatrader Strategy Tester.
 If you use this possibility correctly it will help you a lot to find the perfect settings for your EA.

 After the calculation is finished (it took me about 7 minutes) you will be able to go to two new tabs called “Optimization Results” and “Optimization Graph”.
 There are the results of all Passes.
 On the Optimization Result (on the picture sorted by the most Profit factor) you will see all 72 passes with their Profit, Total trades, Profit factor and so on.
 You can see that the pass 69 made the best Profit Factor.
 It made 1.36.
 This is not overwhelming good but we optimized only 3 functions.
-Click with the left mouse button on the best result and choose “Set Input Parameters”.
+Click with the right mouse button on the best result and choose “Set Input Parameters”.
+If your tester jams, look in the journal tab for clues.
+It may be because you have tried to optimize too many parameters in the one pass.

 On the “Optimization Graph” you see all the pass below and the optimized parameter (profit factor in this example) on the right side.